PSSK-S/PSSK-S/README.md

-# 👋 Hi, I'm Satya Pithani
+# Hi, I'm Satya Pithani
+Building data pipelines that power intelligent systems — from ingestion to insights.

 🎯 Data Engineer & AI Enthusiast focused on building intelligent data pipelines and automation tools.
 ⚙️ Experienced with Python, AWS, PySpark, and FastAPI — from serverless ETL to ML-driven analytics.